BBVA/kapow/docs/source/tutorial/tutorial01.rst

 **Junior**

   Done!
-But it doesn't do anything.
+But it doesn't seem to do anything...

 **Senior**

-  Now you have the port ``8080`` open but don't have any endpoints defined.
+  Now you have the port ``8080`` open, but no endpoints have been defined yet.
   To define our endpoint you have to run this in another terminal:

   .. code-block:: console